-AHA's staff has been following the Affordable Care Act since its inception.
-They have made all required system, product, underwriting, pricing, and administrative changes to be compliant with the Affordable Care Act.
-However, the funds for the new staff have not been approved so hiring has been put on hold.
+AHA's staff has been following the Affordable Care Act (ACA) since its inception.
+They made all required system, product, underwriting, pricing, and administrative changes to be compliant with the Affordable Care Act.
 The pressure on profit margin from the Affordable Care Act minimum loss ratio rebates made it economically unfeasible to hire additional staff.
-Current AHA staff members have increased responsibilities to operate in a post-Affordable Care Act environment.
-This has put a strain on staff morale and performance.
+Consequently, the funds for new staff were never approved and hiring was frozen.
+Current AHA staff members have increased responsibilities to operate in a post-ACA environment.
+In addition, due to natural attrition, AHA has been able to replace some departing staff with new employees who have some of the skills needed in a post-ACA environment, but staffing levels remain inadequate, and staff morale and performance are strained.